-To date, I have been a birth companion to 31 births (as of January 2018), and I am being mentored by Naava Carman to achieve a formally recognised doula status.
+To date, I have been a birth companion to 32 births (as of March 2018), and I am being mentored by Naava Carman to achieve a formally recognised doula status.
 I am also a mother of two children who have been delivered naturally – one through hospital birth and the other at home.
-My birth experience includes hospital and home birth, high risk, induction, caesarean, water birth and instrumental interventions.
+My birth experience includes hospital, birthing center and home birth, high risk, induction, caesarean, water birth and instrumental interventions.
 I strongly believe that birth should be an empowering and beautiful experience, and my role as a doula is to create the environment where we honour your choices and create memories that are positive and rewarding regardless of circumstances.

 To educate myself on this path I completed the Paramana Doula course in 2011, with the inspiring Dr Michel Odent and doula Liliana Lammers.
 This was supplemented with my Birthlight Diploma under the tutelage of two wise women, Francoise Freedman (covering both ante and post-natal yoga support, 2007), and a Well Woman course with Uma Tuli-Dilsmore (2015).
 I have been teaching yoga since 2004, and its philosophy permeates all aspects of my life.
 In February 2016 I obtained a Yoga Therapy Diploma, with a graduating distinction, to ensure that I am equipped to deliver consistent individual care.
 My main specialisation is pregnancy, labour support and women’s health, and my aim is to use all this knowledge in a calm and practical way so that my clients can make the best choices during pregnancy and labour.